Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 Scheduled vehicle servicing

-Based on time interval or vehicle usage eg Mileage / Hours.
+Planned vehicle servicing is often based on either time interval or recorded vehicle usage eg Mileage / Hours.

 Effective vehicle asset management and disposal